seeu-inspace/easyg/README.md

 export vartest=8.8.8.8                                   Declare an environment variable. env                                                      See all declared environment variables.
 $$                                                       Display the ID of the current shell instance.
+PATH=$PATH:/my/new-path                                  Add a new PATH, handy for local FS manipulation.
 $PATH                                                    List of directories for the shell to locate executable files.
 $USER                                                    Current user.
 $PWD                                                     Current directory path.